piranha/goreplace/README.md

 combination in one of most popular cases - find files, which contain something, possibly replace this with something else.

+## Why

+Why do thing which is done by grep, find, and sed?
+Well, for one - I grew tired of typing long commands with pipes and ugly syntax.
+You want to search?
+Use grep.
+Replace?
+Use find and sed!
+Different syntax, context switching, etc. Switching from searching to replacing with goreplace is 'up one item in history and add a replacement string', much simpler!

+Besides, it's also faster than grep!
+Hard to believe, and it's a bit of cheating
+- but goreplace by default ignores everything you have in your `.hgignore` and `.gitignore` files, skipping binary builds and compiled byte-codes (which you usually don't want to touch anyway).

+This is my reason to use it - less latency doing task I'm doing often.

 ## Installation

 You can download latest release of goreplace from GitHub's [downloads]().